antoniog675/JavaScript-Portfolio-Project-2/README.md

 # Countries Of South America

 'Countries of South America' will test people's knowledge on countries of South America.
 In the game there are 12 points to collect, 12 countries in South America, and you will earn these points by getting the answers right.
-As soon as you start playing the game a quesition that relates to the answer/country will appear, you have to guess which country we are describing or asking you about.
-If you get the answer right, you will earn a point and will be able to move on to the next question, the goal is to get as many points as you can.
-There will be a timer, so users can test themselves by seeing who can finish the game the quickest with the highest points.
+As soon as players start playing the game a quesition that relates to the answer/country will appear, they have to guess which country we are describing or asking them about.
+If they get the answer right, the player will earn a point and will be able to move on to the next question, the goal is to get as many points as you can.
+There will be a timer, this adds pressure to the game.
+If the timer runs out, the question will be answered automatically and users will not be able to select an option.

 ![Am I responsive picture](assets/images/amiresponsive-country-game.jpeg)

-## Objective

-This site is targeted to people who love to test their knowledge, have an interest in geography and especially those who have an interest in the South American countries.

 # Features